Bilingualism is good medicine for the brain - NewsChannel 3-12

 Why you should go to movies and concerts

-Bilingualism is a great way to create “cognitive reserve” for your brain.
-Keeping your brain active and engaged throughout your lifetime is key.
+Bilingualism is just one way to create “cognitive reserve” for your brain.
+The important thing, Bialystok says, is keeping your brain active and engaged throughout your lifetime.
 And since older adults aren’t typically exposed to all the different classes and clubs associated with going to school and getting an education, it’s important for your brain to keep seeking out those things as you age.

 Even going to a concert counts, Bialystok says.